makenai/RobotKaraoke/README.md

 This is an interactive karaoke project involving robots for RobotsConf 2014.

+The tagline I'm going with is:

+"Karaoke for introverted or insecure humanoids"

 This is built using [OpenFrameworks](http://openframeworks.cc/) and is built under XCode 5.